-I’ve been making chocolate ice cream for a while now, but putting it toasted peanuts and caramel was pretty much a last minute decision.
-A good decision if I may say so.
+I’ve been making chocolate ice cream for a while now, but putting it toasted peanuts and caramel was a revelation.
 Because it perfectly captures the essence of my favourite candy bar – Snickers.
 I think I’ve just made the best chocolate ice cream I’ve ever made.
-Well, it’s more than just chocolate.
-It’s creamy and dreamy, filled with dark and stormy richness.
-Buttery, golden caramel is everything chocolate ice cream ever needed.
-There’s bitter bits of dark chocolate, toasted peanuts, and caramel.
-This is the kind of ice cream that doesn’t hold back.
+Well, it’s more than just chocolate ice cream.
+It’s dark and dreamy, buttery and caramel-y.
+There’s bitter bits of dark chocolate, crushed toasty peanuts, and swirls of golden caramel.

 - 500 g milk